 Three bones come together at the elbow.
-One bone makes the upper arm and 2 make the lower arm has two bones.
-A pulled elbow is when one of the lower arm bones may slip out of place at the elbow.
+The upper arm has one bone and the lower arm has two bones.
+A pulled elbow is when one of the lower arm bones slips out of place at the elbow.
 This problem is common in young children.

 Copyright © Nucleus Medical Media, Inc.

-Ligaments help to keep your bones in place.
+Ligaments help keep bones in place.
 These ligaments are loose in young children.
-Bones are also not fully formed in young children.
-These factors make it easier for the bones to slip out of place.
+Their bones are also not fully formed yet.
+This makes it easier for the bones to slip out of place.

-An pulled elbow happens with a sudden jerk, tug, or blow to the elbow.
+An pulled elbow is caused by a sudden jerk, tug, or blow to the elbow.
 It is most likely when the arm is extended and twisted.
 In children, even a small amount of force may cause the injury.

-Children that have had a pulled elbow are more likely to dislocate their elbow again.
+Children that have had a pulled elbow are more likely to have it happen again.

-Your doctor will ask about your child's symptoms and health history.
+The doctor will ask about your child's symptoms and health history.
 You will be asked how the injury happened.
 A physical exam will be done.
 It will focus on the elbow.

-For other children, it may take a few tries to move the bone back into position.
+For other children, it may take a few tries to move the bone back in place.
 Treatment may also be delayed in younger children with mild pain.
-In these cases, discomfort may continue after the bone is moved back into place.
-The doctor may advise:

 Kids Health—Nemours Foundation